-Stephen Smith has been a trial lawyer for more than 18 years with a statewide practice in criminal defense, personal injury and family law.
+Stephen Smith is a veteran in the Maine Court system.
+He has been a trial lawyer for more than 23 years with a statewide practice in criminal defense, family law, personal injury and estate planning.
 He founded Smith Law Offices in 2000 in Bangor, Maine, and since then he has represented thousands of clients statewide.
 With well over 100 serious state and federal jury trials and countless bench trials under his belt, Steve fully enjoys being in the fray.
 Admitted to practice before the U.S. Supreme Court, the First Circuit Court of Appeals and federal and state courts, Stephen has also been a longtime member of the Bar of the Penobscot and Passamaquoddy Tribal Courts and once acted as the Penobscot Tribe’s child protective attorney general.

 Stephen brings a businesslike approach to his litigation practice.
 While always willing to listen to reason, his aggressive court room practice and willingness to go to trial account for his many legal victories and favorable results.
 Stephen assists clients in divorce and custody cases, homicides, sex crimes, domestic violence, abuse and drug-related charges.
 Early in his career, Steve took a special interest in sex crime defense and has developed significant expertise and experience in all manner of sexual assault and child molestation cases.
 Steve’s expertise in sex crime defense has resulted in his being a lecturer at trainings for other lawyers on the subject.